Can You Sue for Emotional Distress in Ohio? | KNR

 Why Compensation for Emotional Distress is Significant

-People might discount or ignore the emotional turmoil and mental pain that follows a traumatic, life-changing injury.
+People might discount or ignore the emotional turmoil and mental pain that follow a traumatic, life-changing injury.
 After all, you may also be in considerable physical pain and worry about practical matters like paying bills and resolving your case.

 Recovering the full and fair compensation you’re legally entitled to for your emotional distress can help cover the possible long-term costs associated with medications, therapy, and the lost wages incurred because of your experiences.
 Suing for emotional distress after an injury can also instill a sense of closure and justice for the victim.
-By holding negligent parties accountable for the physical and emotional harm they inflict on others, you can prevent similar incidents from occurring in the future.

 Legal Help to Sue for Emotional Distress